 - Can be challenging to set up

 - Larger and heavier

 The LongMill’s control box has the necessary outputs to interface with most market spindles.
 This includes:

 - 0V or 5V toggle for direction control

 Although wiring and programming of the VFDs required for spindle operation tend to vary between manufacturers, this is compatible with most spindle setups.
 Consult your spindle manufacturer for details on wiring and programming.

-Please note that we do not provide customer support involving adding a spindle to your LongMill.
+Please note that we do not provide technical support involving adding a spindle to your LongMill.

 What we don’t recommend

 Handheld rotary tools like Dremels are highly underpowered for use on the LongMill since they do not have internal hardware that allows them to support the high lateral and axial forces.
 In addition, these tools are fabricated for hand use, and as such aren’t designed for the minimal runout required to cut precisely.